 After significant action has taken place, the cards can no longer be redealt.
 Players should check at the start that they have the right number of cards.
 A player who has the wrong number of cards at the showdown cannot win the pot.

 Players are responsible not only for making sure that they have the right number of cards, but also for ensuring that their concealed cards cannot be seen by any other player, and that their cards are kept separate from any common table cards and especially from the discard pile or "muck".
 The strict rule is that any hand that touches the muck is dead and the owner can no longer win the pot.
 In fact "mucking" a hand by placing it in contact with the discard pile is commonly used as a method of folding.

 Players must not deliberately expose cards that are meant to be concealed.
 Any card accidentally shown to any player (either from the deck or another player's hand) must immediately be shown to all players.

 Players must be careful not to indicate what their action (check, raise, fold, etc.) will be before their turn.
 If any player accidentally does this, then they are committed to take that action when their proper turn comes.

 Cheating and collusion

 Players must not advise one another, and non-players are not allowed to help the players in any way.
 Each player must play alone, in his or her own interest only.
 Playing in such a way as to help another player is known as collusion.
 It is considered a form of cheating and would be grounds for being expelled from a formal game.

-A very detailed set of rules covering playing procedure, how to deal with irregularities, and so on, can be found on Bob Ciaffone's web site.
-He provides comprehensive rules for card rooms and for home games.
+A very detailed set of rules covering playing procedure, how to deal with irregularities, were formerly published on Bob Ciaffone's web site (archive copy).
+Here are PDFs of his comprehensive rules for card rooms and for home games.